ovistoica/testing-javascript/lessons/3-configuring-jest/README.md

 - To debug, add a `debugger` instruction in the code and access `chrome://inspect` with the `npm run test:debug` command running

+- To find the full config jest is using: `npx jest --showConfig`